gabrieltsx/dt-money/README.md

 ## Dt-money

-Dt-monet is a project to manage expense, using Vite + React.
+Dt-monet is a project to manage expense, using Vite + React + use-context-selector + styled-components + axios + radix-ui.

 ## Layout
 ![Screenshot](banner.png)